microsoft/spring-data-cosmosdb/QueryPartitionedCollection.md

-### How to Query Partitioned CosmosDB Collection
+### How to Query Partitioned DocumentDB Collection

-With CosmosDB, you can configure [partition key](https://docs.microsoft.com/en-us/azure/cosmos-db/partition-data) for your collection.
+With DocumentDB, you can configure [partition key](https://docs.microsoft.com/en-us/azure/cosmos-db/partition-data) for your collection.

 Below is an example about how to query partitioned collection with this spring data module.